by Celeste Land, Government Affairs

 The new law goes into effect on July 1, 2008.
 Does this mean I can submit my proof of progress for the 2007-2008 school year under the new law?

 Yes, you may.
 Expect some confusion as school divisions across the state transition into the new system.

 What should I do if there are problems with the school division accepting my notice of intent or proof of progress under the new law?

 Some misunderstandings are inevitable as school divisions come to terms with the new laws.
 (To put this into perspective, some school divisions are still confused about the 2006 changes to the home instruction statute!)

 If you are experiencing difficulties, first try politely directing your local school division to a copy of the new home instruction statute.
-Other resources which may be helpful include the Virginia Department of Education (VDOE) Superintendent’s Memo # 080 and the VDOE Home Instruction Manual for 2008-2009.
+Other resources which may be helpful include the Virginia Department of Education (VDOE) Superintendent’s Memo # 080 and the VDOE Home Instruction Manual.

 If you are still experiencing difficulties or have any questions regarding these changes, please contact VaHomeschoolers at our toll free number, (866) 513-6173, or email us at Government Affairs

 The Organization of Virginia Homeschoolers is a non-profit public charity with 501(c)(3) status; your donation is tax-deductible to the extent provided by law.
 A financial statement is available from the Virginia Division of Consumer Affairs upon request.